 - Websites (.svg format only)

-- The basic file needed to create every other version of your logo
+- The master file needed to create every other version of your logo

 Don’t use vectors for:

 Colour formats: Anything and everything – CMYK (for print), Pantone (for specialist print), RGB (for online/word/powerpoint)